 - Sacrificial Lamb: Exploited.
 Zero uses him to trick everyone else into believing that they too will explode if they don't follow the rules.
 In reality, the only ones carrying bombs are himself, Guy X, and possibly Ace, the people responsible for the first Nonary Game.

-- Starter Villain: The first person to blatantly antagonize the others besides Zero, and dealt with quickly.
+- Starter Villain: The first person to blatantly antagonize the others besides Zero, and he's dealt with quickly.

 - Story-Breaker Power: Why he's a Sacrificial Lamb.
 The number 9 can be added to any combination of numbers without changing the digital root, allowing for an incredibly easy time escaping all the numbered doors.

 - Time Bomb: Played HARD for him.
 This guy just never catches a break, does he?